-Man pulls car crash victim to safety - just as car catches fire
+Man pulls crash victim to safety - just as car catches fire

 Fire crews found the car was well involved in flames and, as a result, the fire had spread to part of the house.

-Authorities said both fires were quickly put out and a fire investigator is looking into the circumstances of the incident.
+Authorities said both fires were quickly put out and a fire investigator was looking into the circumstances of the incident.
 The house was vacant at the time and had been boarded up.